1. RACGP Expert Committees terms of reference policy

 - supporting the development of responses and submissions in line with the RACGP Board and RACGP strategic direction,

-- providing assistance and advice to the RACGP Board as requested,
+- providing assistance and strategic advice to the RACGP Board as requested, including input into the annual report, and

-- act in good faith in the RACGP's interests, and
+- acting in good faith in the RACGP's interests.

 5.2 RACGP Expert Committee – Funding and Health System Reform